NKU-HLT/DiffEditor/README.md

-- [DiffEditor: Enhancing Speech Editing with Semantic Enrichment and Acoustic Consistency] [Demo page]：https://anonymous.4open.science/w/DiffEditor-1843/ This repo contains unofficial PyTorch implementations of:
+- [DiffEditor: Enhancing Speech Editing with Semantic Enrichment and Acoustic Consistency] [Demo page]：https://anonymous.4open.science/w/DiffEditor-1843/ if the Demo page link doesn't work, click the 'website' button in the upper right corner of the page.
+This repo contains unofficial PyTorch implementations of:

 - [FluentSpeech: Stutter-Oriented Automatic Speech Editing with Context-Aware Diffusion Models](https://github.com/Zain-Jiang/Speech-Editing-Toolkit) (ACL 2023)